-Untreated depressive disorders can have a profound negative impact on an individual’s ability to fully participate in a healthy and productive life.
-During depressive episodes, a person may be so overwhelmed by their distressing symptoms that they are incapable of meeting their educational, occupational, and social responsibilities.
-The despair of depression can imprison a person in what may feel like inescapable hopelessness and helplessness, and can cause afflicted individuals to mistakenly believe that they are neither worthy nor capable of getting help.
+Untreated depression can have a profound negative impact on an individual’s ability to fully participate in a healthy and productive life.
+During depressive episodes, a person may be so overwhelmed by their symptoms that they are incapable of meeting their educational, occupational or social responsibilities.

 Why consider depression treatment at The Manor Clinic

-These setbacks can worsen the symptoms of the depressive disorder and can increase the likelihood of continued negative outcomes, such as family discord, strained or ruined interpersonal relationships, social withdrawal, hopelessness, self-harm, and suicidal ideation.
+These setbacks can worsen the symptoms of the depression and can increase the likelihood of continued negative outcomes, such as family discord, strained or ruined interpersonal relationships, social withdrawal, hopelessness, self-harm and suicidal ideation.

 - Medication management

 - Individual therapy

 In choosing The Manor Clinic to break free from an addiction to drugs or alcohol and overcome the symptoms of depression, you or someone you care about will receive the treatment needed to begin the next chapter of life, free from the constraints of chemical dependency.

 To learn more about our programming, or to begin the process of admissions, feel free to give our helpful admissions team a call.
 We are standing by to help you determine if our centre is the place to begin living the sober and healthy life you deserve to be living.